-If you have been reading the Law Office of Bryan Fagan, PLLC’s series of articles on how to achieve a successful divorce outcome the it is likely that you have either filed for divorce already or are at the very least strongly considering doing so.
+Suppose you have been reading the Law Office of Bryan Fagan, PLLC's series of articles on achieving a successful divorce outcome.
+In that case, you are likely that you have either filed for Divorce already or are at the very least strongly considering doing so.

-If you find yourself at this stage then I think this blog post will be especially worthwhile for you to review.
-The reason being is that today’s blog will cover essential items that you should bear in mind and work on at the outset of your divorce case.
+If you find yourself at this stage, I think this blog post will be especially worthwhile to review.
+The reason being is that today's blog will cover essential items that you should bear in mind and work on at the outset of your divorce case.

-If you don’t already, I believe that opening up a credit card account in your own name can be important for you.
-I’m not telling you to open up a credit card in your own name and to ring up a bunch of purchases and incur a ton of debt during your divorce.
-If this is something that you do then the judge and your spouse will not be happy with you whatsoever.
+If you don't already, I believe that opening up a credit card account in your name can be vital for you.
+I'm not telling you to open up a credit card in your name and to ring up many purchases and incur a ton of debt during your Divorce.
+If this is something that you do, then the judge and your spouse will not be happy with you whatsoever.

-Unfortunately a zero credit score can indicate to some that you are not credit worthy and that money should not be loaned to you.
+Unfortunately, a zero credit score can indicate that you are not creditworthy and that money should not be loaned to you.
 Like this or not, there is merit to this argument.
 A credit card where you make small purchases and pay the bill in full each month can begin to build your credit score.

 Trust, but verify: Request a copy of your credit report

-You may trust your spouse completely and are getting this divorce for other reasons altogether.
-He or she may have told you that there are no separate bank accounts or lines of credit or debts that exist in their name.
+You may trust your spouse entirely and are getting this Divorce for other reasons altogether.
+They may have told you that no separate bank accounts or lines of credit, or debts exist in their name.

-However, this does not mean that you should trust their assurances and do nothing to make sure that this is in fact the case.
-It is necessary for you to verify this information for your own financial well-being.
+However, this does not mean that you should trust their assurances and do nothing to make sure that this is, in fact, the case.
+You must verify this information for your financial well-being.

-Your credit report contains all open accounts in your name as well as the names of previous lenders you borrowed from as well as a history of the payments that you made.
-Finally, your credit report will tell how many times someone has inquired about your credit report or credit score.
+Your credit report contains all open accounts in your name, the terms of previous lenders you borrowed from, and a history of the payments you made.
+Finally, your credit report will tell how many times someone has inquired about your credit report or score.

 A heightened activity level that you were previously unaware of may indicate that your spouse was inquiring about a loan in your name without your knowledge or permission.

-This is going to sound like a financial planner/adviser more than attorney writing this section, but if you can assign each dollar a job duty at the beginning of each month you will likely find that you have more money available to you than you would have previously thought.
+More than an attorney writing this section, this will sound like a financial planner/adviser.
+Still, if you can assign each dollar a job duty at the beginning of each month, you will likely find that you have more money available to you than you would have previously thought.

-Remember, your income is going to decrease as a result of your being in a divorce.
-If you can learn exactly where each dollar of your income is spent and how to maximize your earnings you will have a better chance to achieve financial successes during the divorce.
+Remember, your income will decrease as a result of your being in a divorce.
+If you can learn exactly where each dollar of your income is spent and how to maximize your earnings, you will have a better chance to achieve financial success during the Divorce.

-Your divorce attorney is ostensibly charging you money for assisting you in your divorce.
-While this bill will not always be with you in your life, if you can manage to find money to “Cash flow” a lawyer then you will have less to dig out from once your divorce has completed.
+Your divorce attorney is ostensibly charging you money for assisting you in your Divorce.
+While this bill will not always be with you in your life, if you can manage to find money to "Cash flow" a lawyer, then you will have less to dig out from once your Divorce has been completed.

-How to prove that something is actually your separate property?
+How to prove that something is your separate property?

 His rationale for that position was that the condo was purchased out of the funds from a personal injury settlement and therefore is separate property.
-The condo, which was valued at nearly $200,000, stood as a major financial component to his case.
-If the condo was found by a judge to be community property he would likely have to pay his soon to be ex spouse half of the value of the condo in terms of her share of the equity in the home.
+The apartment, valued at nearly $200,000, stood as a significant financial component to his case.
+If a judge found the condo to be community property, he would likely have to pay his soon-to-be ex-spouse half of the value of the apartment in terms of her share of the equity in the home.

-Where our client struggled to prove his point was that he was never able to provide documentation to me showing the condo actually was purchased directly with the personal injury settlement money.
-He provided me with documents that he created showing where the money came from but no closing documents, bank transaction details or anything similar could be provided to me.
+Our client struggled to prove his point because he was never able to provide documentation to me showing the condo was purchased directly with the personal injury settlement money.
+He provided me with documents that he created showing where the money came from, but no closing documents, bank transaction details, or anything similar could be provided to me.

-Due to this inability to show just where the money came from to purchase the condo, our client made a concession in mediation to offer some money as a settlement to his wife for his being able to keep the condo.
+Due to this inability to show just where the money came from to purchase the condo, our client conceded mediation to offer some money as a settlement to his wife for his being able to keep the apartment.
 While she did accept, he most likely should not have had to pay her any money.
-His wife never spent much time in the condo and proper record keeping should have shown that he owned the property separately.
+His wife never spent much time in the condo, and proper record keeping should have shown that he owned the property separately.

 Questions on being prepared financially for a divorce?
 Contact the Law Office of Bryan Fagan, PLLC

-If you have any questions on how to best prepare for a divorce please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
+If you have any questions on how to best prepare for Divorce, please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
 Our licensed family law attorneys are available six days a week to meet with you and answer any questions you may have.
-Thank you for reading and participating in our three part series on how to achieve a successful divorce.
+Thank you for reading and participating in our three-part series on achieving a successful divorce.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"